a-einstein/AdventureWorks/README.md

 #### Prerequisites
 * The service assumes the presence of an AdventureWorks2014 database, to which a connection should be configured.
-* For the contents of this database I refer to http://msftdbprodsamples.codeplex.com/releases/view/125550
+* For the contents of this database I refer to the **[AdventureWorks page](https://docs.microsoft.com/en-us/sql/samples/adventureworks-install-configure)**.

 #### Notes
 * Submitted to code analysis by [Better Code Hub](https://bettercodehub.com).
 Current score: [![BCH compliance](https://bettercodehub.com/edge/badge/a-einstein/AdventureWorks)](https://bettercodehub.com)